Chase Sapphire Preferred® Card vs. Amex Blue Cash Preferred: Which is Best?

 The Blue Cash Preferred earns cash back at the following rates:

-Cash back is received as Reward Dollars that can be redeemed for statement credits.
+Cash back is received as Reward Dollars that can be redeemed for statement credits or at Amazon.com checkout.

-This one is very close.
+This one is very close, but the Chase Sapphire Preferred is the winner.
 It is hard to beat the Blue Cash Preferred’s 6% back at U.S. Supermarkets (on up to $6,000 per year), but the Sapphire Preferred tries to close with 3x points (approximately a 4.5% return) on online grocery store purchases.

 I chose the Sapphire Preferred because 1x points with Sapphire Preferred is worth more than 1% cash back with the Blue Cash Preferred, plus the Sapphire Preferred offers 3x points on dining and 2x points on travel.